justinpbarnett/unity-mcp/README-DEV.md

 ### "Path not found" errors running the .bat file
 - Verify Unity package cache path is correct
-- Check that MCP For Unity package is actually installed
+- Check that MCP for Unity package is actually installed
 - Ensure server is installed via MCP client

 ### "Permission denied" errors